kubesphere/website/content/en/docs/toolbox/auditing-operating.md

  k8sAuditingEnabled | Whether to Receive Kubernetes Auditing Logs. | false. receivers          | The receivers to receive the alerts.

- > You can change the level of Kubernetes auditing logs by modified the file `audit-policy.yaml`, then restart the Kubernetes apiserver.
+ > You can change the level of Kubernetes auditing logs auditing logs by modifying the file `audit-policy.yaml`, then restart the Kubernetes apiserver.

 ### Auditing Rule